+Discussion and Reflection
-1. Transformation - Describe your journey with submitting to the guidance and power of God.
-Do you submit daily to God's guidance and power in your life?
-What stops you from doing this more frequently?

-2. Does the pattern of your life follow the Cycle of Renewal?
-How are you short circuiting this process of being trained in righteousness?

-3. Attitude - Comparing your attitude with the attitude of Jesus, how might you change to become more like Him?

-4. Reality - Reflecting on the reality of Spiritual Warfare in your life, what are some ways that Satan and your sinful nature have co-conspired to lead you away from God's will for your life?

-5. Consequences - Our choices will have an impact on our life and on our children.
-How have you experienced this in your life?
+Do you submit requently? daily to God's guidance and power in your life?
+What stops you from doing this mor ttern of your life follow the Cycle of Renewal?
+How are you short circuiting this proced in righteousness?
+3. Attitude - G more like Himi Comparing your attitude with the attitude of Jesus, how might you change to become = eflecting on the reality of Spiritual Warfare in your life, what are some ways that Satan nature have co-conspired to lead you away from God's will for your life?
+5. Consequen experienced thi ces - Our choices will have an impact on our life and on our children.
+How have you s in your life?

 Devotions - All of the Scriptures listed here are in this session of the workbook, so you can flip back for reference.
 Day 1: Read John 6:16-21, Acts 26:17-18 and Romans 12:1-3.
 Write down your reflections below.
 Day 2: Read Ephesians 5:8-14 and 2 Corinthians 4:4-6.
 Write down your reflections below.
 Day 3: Read 1 John 2:9-11, 2 Corinthians 5:17 and 2 Timothy 3:16-17.
-Write down your reflections below.

-Day 4: Read Philippians 2:1-11 and Romans 7:19-25.
+Write down your reflections below Day 4: Read Philippians 2:1-11 and Romans 7:19-25.
 Write down your reflections below.
 Day 5: Read Deuteronomy 30:15-20 and Galatians 6:7-10.
 Write down your reflections below.